Jamie Ritchie: Early life

-Professional career
+Club career

 While still a teenager, Ritchie made his first-team debut in October 2014 with an appearance from the replacements' bench in the Pro12 match against Leinster.
 In January 2021, Ritchie signed the longest deal in Edinburgh's history, with head coach Richard Cockerill describing Ritchie as a future Scotland captain. "“Jamie is an excellent young player with an old head on his shoulders.
 He has a really bright future ahead of him and we’re delighted he’s signed such a long-term deal.
 His work-rate is immense but it’s the quality of work within that which sets him apart," Cockerill said.

+On 6 February 2025, it was confirmed that Ritchie would leave Edinburgh to join French side Perpignan in the Top 14 from the 2025-26 season.

 International career

 Ritchie has represented Scotland at under-16, under-18 and under-20.
 He played in the 2013 and 2014 European Under-18 Rugby Union Championship, the latter as captain.
 In June 2014 he played four matches for Scotland under-20 at the 2014 IRB Junior World Championship.